luisvinicius167/mockstate/README.md

 });
 ```

-#### store.subscribe: Subscribe some component for trigger the handler function when some state was changed.
+#### { store.subscribe} : Subscribe some component for trigger the handler function when some state was changed.
 ```javascript
 /**
  * @name store.subscribe